vinejs/vinejs.dev/content/docs/guides/custom_error_messages.md

 const fields = {
   first_name: 'first name',
   last_name: 'last name',

+  // Specific path: has the highest priority 'auth.profile.link': 'The profile link',

+  // Generic name: matches any field named 'link' if no specific path is defined
+  link: 'some link'
 }
 // highlight-end

 vine.messagesProvider = new SimpleMessagesProvider(messages, fields)
 ```

+Field name resolution order:
+1. **Full path match**: A specific path (e.g., `auth.profile.link`) always takes priority.
+2. **Generic name match**: If no full path is found, it looks for a match by the field name itself.
+This is useful for shared keys across different objects (e.g., using `link` for both `auth.profile.link` and `message.link`).
+3. **Original name**: Falls back to the raw field name if no alias is provided in the `fields` object.

 ## Creating a messages provider
 As discussed earlier, the messages provider allows you to build a custom workflow for defining validation error messages.
 For example, if you have a multi-lingual web app, you should create a message provider that integrates with your translation workflow.